for-just-we/VulDetectArtifact/README.md

 # VulDetectArtifact
  Artifact for TOSEM.
-(Note: we are still organizing our code.
-We are gradually releasing code. )
+(Note: we are still organizing our code into a single pipeline.
+Remaining codes is gradually being released.)

-# Datasets
+# 1.Datasets

 For SARD dataset we have uploaded to [zenodo](https://zenodo.org/records/10088191), for Fan dataset, the related information is at [MSR_20_Code_vulnerability_CSV_Dataset](https://github.com/ZeoVan/MSR_20_Code_vulnerability_CSV_Dataset), the dataset csv can be downloaded from [google driver](https://drive.google.com/file/d/1-0VhnHBp9IGh90s2wCNjeCMuy70HPl8X/view?usp=sharing).
 We extract `func_before` and `func_after` from it.

-# Preprocess Pipeline
+# 2.Preprocess Pipeline

 For preprocess code into graph, please refer to [preprocess/ReadMe.md](preprocess/ReadMe.md)

-# Pretrain embedding model
+# 3.Pretrain embedding model

 Run `python pretrain.py detector_name path2train_datas embedding_model_path`